kvarak/dnd/docs/_Rules/skills.md

   <details>
     <summary>Evocation</summary>
     Tapping into rawer elements of magic, evocation magic creates spontaneous and spectacular effects often without tangible form such as light or fire.
-You have Expertise on checks to recall lore about phenomena associated with Evocation magic.
+You have <b>Expertise</b> on checks to recall lore about phenomena associated with Evocation magic.
   </details>

   <details>
     <summary>Illusion</summary>
     Focusing on deceiving and bending perceptions, illusion magics allow the user to present their version of reality to the viewer.
 They cause people to see things that are not there, not see things that are there, hear phantom noises or even manipulate light and shadow.
 The fae are famously fond of this sort of magic and are well known both for wrapping their true selves in it and for creating whole illusory environments (up to and including virtual food and drink).
-You have Expertise on checks to recall lore about phenomena associated with Illusion magic.
+You have <b>Expertise</b> on checks to recall lore about phenomena associated with Illusion magic.
     <details>
-      <summary>Figments (trait)</summary>
+      <summary>Figments (<b>trait</b>)</summary>
       Figment magic is the simplest interpretation of illusion magic, projected images lacking in any real substance that either move according to pre-programmed instructions or in accordance with the will of their controller.
 Anyone can see them, they look the same to everyone and they look as real as the creator can make them.
 If you have an appropriate knowledge on details of a creation, figments you create will look more real, giving disadvantage to disbelief; ex.
 Proficiency with Nature (beasts) to make a snarling tiger, Architecture to make a believable marble wall or Demonology for a horde of demonic creatures.
-In addition, having this skill and the connected skill grant Expertise on saves to see through a figment.
+In addition, having this skill and the connected skill grant <b>Expertise</b> on saves to see through a figment.
       <br/><br/>
       Figments cannot make something seem to be something else.
 Nor can a figment that includes audible effects duplicate intelligible speech.
     </details>
     <details>
-      <summary>Glamer (trait)</summary>
+      <summary>Glamer (<b>trait</b>)</summary>
       This type of illusion magic changes a target's sensory qualities, making it look, feel, taste, smell, or sound like something else, or even seem to disappear.
 With this skill you have the same benefits as described in the Figment section.
     </details>
     <details>
-      <summary>Pattern (trait)</summary>
+      <summary>Pattern (<b>trait</b>)</summary>
       Like a figment, pattern magic creates an image that others can see, but its main purpose is to overwhelm the senses.
-With this skill you have Expertise on saves against pattern magic.
+With this skill you have <b>Expertise</b> on saves against pattern magic.
     </details>
     <details>
-      <summary>Phantasm (trait)</summary>
+      <summary>Phantasm (<b>trait</b>)</summary>
       These types of illusions exist only in the mind of the viewer, effectively tell the viewer's senses "there's a dragon here" and let them provide the balance of the information themselves.
 As it is all in a target’s head, a skilled illusionist can make the victim more susceptible to a phantasm by convincing them that something is happening.
 If you have proficiency with Deception, you can spend an action the round before casting the spell to force the target to roll its save with disadvantage.
       <details>
-        <summary>Deadly Illusionist (trait)</summary>
+        <summary>Deadly Illusionist (<b>trait</b>)</summary>
         Your illusions invade the deepest crevice of your enemies’ minds and leave them scarred.
 If you are a spellcaster you learn one illusion spell from your class spell list.
 This spell does not count against the number of spells you can prepare each day.
 Creatures who fail their initial saving throw against one of your illusion spells of 1st level or higher take psychic damage equal to the spell’s level + your spellcasting ability modifier.
       </details>
     </details>
     <details>
       <summary>Shadow</summary>
       Shadow magic creates something that is partially real from extradimensional energy.
 Such illusions can have real effects.
-You have Expertise on all checks to recall lore on the Plane of Shadows and the magic emanating from it.
+You have <b>Expertise</b> on all checks to recall lore on the Plane of Shadows and the magic emanating from it.
     </details>
   </details>

   <details>
     <summary>Necromancy</summary>
     The magic of life and death, the forces that stem from the innate magic of souls as well as the mending and manipulation of flesh, necromancy is seen as dark and dirty magic by most common folk.
-You have Expertise on checks to recall lore about phenomena associated with necromantic magic.
+You have <b>Expertise</b> on checks to recall lore about phenomena associated with necromantic magic.
     <details>
       <summary>Osteomancy</summary>
       Known as "bone magic", this focuses on the manipulation of the skeleton and the calcified remains of the living as well as the dead.
 Some uses of this skill would be to provide insight from skeletal remains, such as the type of creature, its condition in life or even what killed it.
 It can, if you are so inclined, allow you to select the strongest and most durable bones when creating skeletal creatures, granting them a +1 AC bonus.
       <details>
-        <summary>Fight Skeletons (trait)</summary>
+        <summary>Fight Skeletons (<b>trait</b>)</summary>
         You know where to strike a skeletal creature to hurt its integrity the most, granting you advantage on your damage rolls against them.
 In addition you can tell when such a creature has reached half its hp.
       </details>
     </details>